supahero1/alloc/README.md

 5. Decentralized, allowing for scalability and fragmentation resistance.

-6. Simpler and faster than all dlmalloc offsprings. [^1]
+6. Simpler, faster, using less kernel time than all dlmalloc offsprings. [^1]

-[^1]: 33-50% faster on Linux, ~75% faster on Windows, but speed may vary between different environments and workloads.
+[^1]: 33-50% faster on Linux/MacOS, ~75% faster on Windows, but speed may vary between different environments and workloads.
+The kernel time difference used to be clearly visible back when `time` was used to measure the benchmark, but there have been issues with the command not working on some platforms in specific settings, so it was replaced with in-code time measuring that only takes real time into account.

-It supports Linux and Windows (mingw/msys), 64bit and 32bit.
+It supports Linux, MacOS, Windows (mingw/msys), both 64bit and 32bit.
 It does not (and simply cannot) support WebAssembly.

-A patch to support MacOS was already done, and it compiles, but linking issues are still there (I am not knowledgeable in `dylib` stuff).

 ## C